20 Skills Recruiters Screen For in Chemical Engineer Resumes

 - What are the most important skills for a Chemical Engineer resume?

-- The top skills for Chemical Engineer resumes include Autodesk AutoCAD, Microsoft Excel, Microsoft Office software, Microsoft PowerPoint, C. These are the tools and technologies most frequently required in Chemical Engineer job postings, according to O*NET occupational data (SOC 17-2041).
+- The top skills for Chemical Engineer resumes include Autodesk AutoCAD, Microsoft Excel, Microsoft Office software, Microsoft PowerPoint, C. These are the tools and technologies most frequently required in Chemical Engineer job postings based on verified occupational data.

 - How many skills should I list on my Chemical Engineer resume?